YahooArchive/yos-social-objc/README.markdown

 Requirements
 ============

 The following dependencies are bundled with the Yahoo!
-Python SDK, but are under terms of a separate license:
+Social SDK, but are under terms of a separate license:

  * json-framework - http://code.google.com/p/json-framework/